companieshouse/ansible-collection-general/roles/systemd_journald/README.md

 ## Configuration

 All configuration is managed through group/host variables.
-The following variables should be defined to override defaults where necessary:
+The following variables can be defined to override the default values when necessary:

 | Name           | Default             | Description                                                                           |
 |----------------|---------------------|---------------------------------------------------------------------------------------|